ethz-coss/global-city-growth/readme/README_RAW_DATA.md

 # Global City Growth - Raw Data Archive

-This repository contains the raw datasets used in [CITE PAPER HERE] to facilitate replication.
+This repository contains the raw datasets used in [PAPER LINK HERE] to facilitate replication.
 We include **only datasets whose licenses allow redistribution**.
 For datasets that do not allow redistribution, we provide scripts to download the data from the original sources using APIs.